agl-alexglopez/ccc/CONTRIBUTING.md

 #### Constants

-> ![!IMPORTANT]
+> [!IMPORTANT]
 > Constants from `#define` declarations or `enum` members are `UPPER_CASE`.
-Static translation unit constant variables are prefixed `static_`; prefer anonymous `enum` if possible.
-Global constants are not allowed.
+Static translation unit constant variables are prefixed `static_`, only appearing in `source/` files.
+Prefer `enum` whenever possible.

-This is a clear signal that the value is hard coded and the constant value is placed directly where it appears by the compiler.
+An `enum` is preferred because in `C23` they can be type specified compile-time constants.
+They appear in debuggers, unlike `#define` constants.
+They also do not require space in the data segment, unlike static constants.

+The `static_` prefix makes it clear that we are working with a variable that occupies space in memory, unlike an `enum` or `#define`.

 > [!NOTE]
 > This is enforced by clang tidy.